Proton-Discord-Bot/.github/profile/README.md

 # Hmm?
 Something's wrong

-There's nothing to see here for you
+There's nothing for you to see here

-You can find the code you where searching for [here](https://github.com/Proton-Bot-Development/Proton)
+You can find the code you were looking for [here](https://github.com/Proton-Bot-Development/Proton)